Mountain Safety

 TREE WELL SAFETY - WHAT TO DO

-• Do not try to pull the victim out the way they fell in.
-Instead, determine where their head is and tunnel in from the side.
+- Do not try to pull the victim out the way they fell in.
+Instead, determine where their head is and tunnel in from below.

 www.deepsnowsafety.org